What Would a Government Shutdown Do to the IRS?

 IRS tax concerns

-The agency is cracking down on fraud and tax scams, having announced a moratorium on processing new ERC tax credit claims and processes for businesses to withdraw ERTC claims or return refunds already received.
+The IRS is cracking down on fraud and tax scams while having eased its moratorium on processing new ERC tax credit claims and creating processes for businesses to voluntarily disclose troublesome ERC claims.

-The IRS also wants to hire 3,700 new agents to audit complex returns.
-In addition to ramped-up enforcement efforts, the agency has touted gains such as reduced processing times, faster tax refunds, shorter wait times for taxpayer phone assistance, and improvements with paperless processing.
+In addition to ramped-up enforcement efforts, the IRS has touted gains such as reduced processing times, faster tax refunds, shorter wait times for taxpayer phone assistance, and improvements with paperless processing.

-And in an announcement that came at the end of last year, the IRS is waiving nearly $1 billion in back tax penalties for certain taxpayers who didn't receive automated collection notices during the COVID-19 pandemic.
+And in an announcement that came at the end of last year, the IRS waived nearly $1 billion in back tax penalties for certain taxpayers who didn't receive automated collection notices during the pandemic.

-On the other hand, the agency has come under fire for significant recent missteps, like allegedly violating taxpayer rights in some instances, back-dating documents in a conservation easement tax case, and auditing Black taxpayers at higher rates.
+On the other hand, the tax agency has come under fire for significant missteps, like allegedly violating taxpayer rights in some instances, back-dating documents in a conservation easement tax case, and auditing Black taxpayers at higher rates.
+The IRS is also struggling with the tax audit directive not to increase audit rates for those making less than $400,000 a year.

-The IRS also could not account for millions of backup tax records, according to the TIGTA (Treasury Inspector General for Tax Administration), and mistakenly labeled living taxpayers as deceased.
+The IRS also could not account for millions of backup tax records, according to the TIGTA (Treasury Inspector General for Tax Administration), has no set plan to replace much of its legacy IT, and mistakenly labeled some living taxpayers as deceased.

 Government shutdown 2024?

-- The next key funding deadline was March 22, 2024, for lawmakers on Capitol Hill to have a government funding agreement in place.
+- The next key funding deadline was October 1, 2024, for lawmakers on Capitol Hill to reach a continuing resolution to fund the government.

 What happens if the government shuts down?